MSc Project Management

 Students will study this program through our Hybrid Learning model.

 This virtual study mode allows flexibility and expert-led teaching to be accessed from anywhere.
 Students only need their laptop and a stable internet connection.
-Each module contains 4 one-to-one or small group sessions with the tutor.
 Sessions are recorded and available to be rewatched at any time through the learning portal.
 The learning management system gives students access to course materials and resources relevant to the study programme, such as textbooks, presentations, case studies and guides.
 If required, additional private tuition hours can be booked.